christian-westbrook/lonelydungeoneer.blog/_posts/2024-06-21-the-first-solo-chainmail-campaign-session-2.md

 I know just how to interpret this!
 We need to head back to where the kobolds had their first victory.

-> Jaddoc, as he and Grünfeld walk towards the door: "You should start by searching the northeastern barn where we caught 'em sneakin' cowsies away.
-When we went back later to inspect the damage, there were clear tracks leading away from the barn.
+> Jaddoc, as he and Grünfeld walk towards the door: "You should probably start by searching the northeastern barn where we caught 'em sneakin' cowsies away.
+When we went back to inspect the damage, there were clear tracks leading away from the barn.
 The grass may have grown up around it all, but we've had nary much rain since then, so I'd imagine that a cavalcade o' cows wouldn't be too tough to track even yet."
 >
 > Grünfeld, as the front door is opened for him: "A fine piece of information.
 I'll head there at once."
 >